ajeffries0492/vehicle-recognition-and-localization/README.md

 *   Inference - [Evaluation](notebooks/TestModelPerformance.ipynb)

 ## Task 2 - Localization
 Locating other vehicles is just as important as recognizing them in the camera feed.
 Once the bounding boxes are obtained from Task 1 above, we determined the centroid of the box, and then found the corresponding index of the LiDAR point cloud (projected on to the image plane).
 Using this index, we extracted out that particular LiDAR point's x, y, and z spatial coordinates.
-Our approach worked well and allowed us to be one of the top performing teams - achieving a root mean squared (RMS) error of 10.35 - inside of the [kaggle](https://www.kaggle.com/c/rob535-fall2021-task2) competition.
+Our approach worked well and allowed us to be one of the top performing teams - achieving a root mean squared error (RMSE) of 10.35 - inside of the [kaggle](https://www.kaggle.com/c/rob535-fall2021-task2) competition.

 ## Contact